milarri/hugo_academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher
+role: Postdoctoral researcher

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: CIIMAR
+  - name: CIIMAR - Interdisciplinary Centre of Marine and Environmental Research of the University of Porto
     url: http://www2.ciimar.up.pt/

 # Short bio (displayed in user profile at end of posts)